Plant Care European Red Elderberry

 European Red Elderberry requires abundant, bright and direct light.
 Place it less than one foot from a window to ensure it receives enough light to survive 💪.
 Select your region to see how the current weather in your area affects the placement in your home 🏡.

-European Red Elderberry is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+European Red Elderberry is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+European Red Elderberry is not recommended for homes with children, cats, or dogs.

 European Red Elderberry is very sensitive to dry soil, so choose a potting soil that retains moisture.
 A good soil will still drain well and contain lots of organic matter such as coco coir or sphagnum moss.